GoogleCloudPlatform/cloud-opensource-java/enforcer-rules/README.md

 This rule performs the following steps:

-1. Build a dependency tree of Maven artifacts with a root node having the dependencies of the project
+1. Build a dependency tree of Maven artifacts with the project as the root node

+   In the tree, a Maven artifact has directed edges to other Maven artifacts when the artifact's pom.xml declares dependencies to them.
+The root node of the tree is the Maven artifact of the project in which the enforce rule runs.

-   Unlike Maven's resolution algorithm, this tree includes `optional` and `provided` dependencies of transitive dependencies to detect incompatibilities beyond Maven's build class path.
+   **`Optional` and `provided`**: Unlike Maven's resolution algorithm, the tree includes transitive dependencies marked as `optional` or `provided`.
+   This inclusion helps to detect incompatibilities beyond Maven's build class path.
 1. Build a class path from the dependency tree
 1. Run [Linkage Checker](../dependencies) with the class path (list of JAR files) as input